 How to Book MAMI Movie Tickets

 This is perhaps the most critical aspect.
-Any misstep or lapse from you side will cost you from taking in the complete MAMI experience.
+Any misstep or lapse from your side will cost you.

 Ticket booking for the film screenings start a day prior to the day of the screenings.
-This means you have to book tickets on the 17th for the shows playing on the 18th.
+This means you have to book tickets on the 26th for the shows playing on the 27th.
 It starts at 8 AM sharp on BookMyShow so you need to be ready at least five minutes before with the list of four films that you want to book seats for.
-All sessions, interviews, and talks are considered ‘films’.
+All sessions, interviews, and talks are considered ‘films’ for the sake of booking.

 Booking a seat for a screening at MAMI is like booking a tatkal ticket on IRCTC.Thanks to Sujay Kulkarni for the analogy.
 You can never be too sure that you will get a confirmed seat as tickets for the popular films sell out in less than a minute.
 The same is the case for opening film.
 So many people logging in and browsing the site at the same time also lead it to load slowly, or worse, crash.
 And by the time you refresh and the site recovers from it, the show is sold out.
 Panic!